 “Going out with friends, trying to talk at family gatherings, had become problematic,” says Dannenbaum, PhD, who is also a professor in the USC School of Cinematic Arts.
 Trying to make himself heard was increasingly difficult and often left his voice tired and raw.

-When his wife started having trouble hearing him even in the quiet of their home, he decided to seek help from the USC Voice Center at the USC Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery.
+When his wife started having trouble hearing him even in the quiet of their home, he decided to seek help from the USC Voice Center at the USC Caruso Department of Otolaryngology–Head and Neck Surgery.

 Recent changes in technology have given new power to laryngologists who specialize in problems with the voice.
 New, high resolution endoscopes allow doctors to view slow motion images of the vocal cords in action.

 Like many patients, Dannenbaum initially opted to try voice therapy and only began exploring other options when that failed to bring back significant volume.
 The USC Voice Center is the only integrated practice of laryngologists and speech pathologists specializing in voice in Southern California, offering patients like Dannenbaum seamless care.
-Dannenbaum says Dr. Reder discussed various options to help raise the volume of an aging voice.
+Dannenbaum says his laryngologist discussed various options to help raise the volume of an aging voice.

 “She spent a lot of time talking me through it and explaining things in detail,” says Dannenbaum.

 Dannenbaum chose to have fillers injected into the folds of his vocal cords.
 Using many of the same fillers that are used to plump up wrinkled skin, such as hyaluronic acid or micronized acellular dermis, to bulk up a patient’s vocal folds is a relatively new treatment.